realarpan/gesture-block-creator/README.md

 ---

-Made with ❤️ using Python, OpenCV, and MediaPipe
+Made with ❤️ by Arpan. using Python, OpenCV, and MediaPipe